Josef37/KickoffPractice/README.md

 Something now working as expected?
 Look at the BakkesMod console first (open with `F6`)!
 There might be some error message telling you what's wrong.

-If this still does not resolve your issue, don't hestitate to open a issue on GitHub.
+If this still does not resolve your issue, don't hesitate to open a issue on GitHub.
 Please be as specific as possible when describing your issue.